NArimanda/launch-mvp-stripe-nextjs-supabase/README.md

 ### What is MCP?

-MCP (Model Control Protocol) enables enhanced AI assistant capabilities for this project, allowing the AI to interact directly with your Stripe and Supabase accounts to help with debugging, configuring, and managing your application.
+MCP (Model Control Protocol) enables enhanced AI assistant capabilities for this project, allowing the AI to interact directly with your Supabase account to help with debugging, configuring, and managing your application.

 For a comprehensive demonstration of MCP capabilities, check out our dedicated demo repository:
 - 🔗 [launch-mcp-demo](https://github.com/ShenSeanChen/launch-mcp-demo) - Collection of powerful MCP tools